Ana-Paula Correia

 She is the founder and leader of the Learning and Experience Design Research Group, a group dedicated to investigating learning design processes and pedagogies to create deep learning at The Ohio State University.

-Dr. Correia served as the Faculty Co-Coordinator of the Masters of Learning Technologies until September 2021.
-Launched in August 2016, this program is ranked 9th in the U.S. News and World Report rankings.
+Dr. Correia was the Faculty Co-Coordinator of the Masters of Learning Technologies until September 2021.
+Launched in August 2016, this program is highly ranked in the U.S. News and World Report rankings.

-Dr. Correia has more than 25 years of experience in learning design and instructional systems technology.
-Specifically, Correia’s expertise lies in distance education, online and mobile learning, collaborative learning, and entrepreneurial education.
+Dr. Correia has over 25 years of experience in learning design and instructional systems technology.
+Specifically, her expertise lies in online education, online and mobile learning, collaborative learning, and entrepreneurial education.
 Her work has been published in top-tier academic journals, such as Educational Technology Research & DevelopmentBritish Journal of Educational TechnologyComputers in Human Behavior, Teachers College Record, Journal of Computer Assisted Learning, and Distance Education.
-To date, she published over 90 journal articles and book chapters in three different languages: English, Portuguese, and Spanish.
+To date, she has published over 100 journal articles and book chapters in three different languages: English, Portuguese, and Spanish.

 Dr. Correia’s research was awarded for excellence several times by the Association for Educational Communication and Technology as well as the Association for the Advancement of Computing in Education.
-She has delivered innumerable presentations at local, national, and international conferences.
+She has delivered over 150 presentations at local, national, and international conferences.

-Dr. Correia has been involved with research projects funded by Bill & Melinda Gates Foundation, U.S. Department of Agriculture, Pappajohn Center/Kauffman Foundation, National Science Foundation, U.S. Department of Education, and the National Institutes of Health.
-She currently serves as the Past Chair for American Educational Research Association Special Interest Group in Online Teaching and Learning
+Dr. Correia has been involved with research projects funded by the Bill & Melinda Gates Foundation, the U.S. Department of Agriculture, the Pappajohn Center/Kauffman Foundation, the National Science Foundation, the U.S. Department of Education, and the National Institutes of Health.
+She is the Immediate Past Chair of the American Educational Research Association’s Special Interest Group in Online Teaching and Learning

 Education